-Although still lagging behind the U.S. Census Bureau’s national median value calculation of $320,000, the long-term trend is clear.
+Although still lagging behind the national median value calculation is $436,800 according to the St. Louis Fed FRED Economic Data, the long-term trend is clear.
 Navigating this increasingly expensive market means prospective homeowners need to pay close attention to Texas mortgage rates, terms, and conditions.

 National factors such as regulations and economic performance affect the market, but so do state-level and local changes, such as foreclosure rates, regional lender competition, and much more.
 A strong understanding of current mortgage rates in Texas helps you find the best possible home loan for your needs.

 The immense size of the state of Texas, the mix of urban, suburban and rural areas, significant population growth, range of climates and geography and other state-specific considerations all have an impact on home value.

 To find the best mortgage possible for your needs, it’s critical to keep all of these elements in mind, then start searching for a variety of lenders that offer competitive rates and terms, whether you’re looking for a new home loan or to refinance a current mortgage.
 Keep reading to learn more.

 5 Critical Elements That Affect Mortgage Rates & Refinance Rates in Texas